SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Related work

 Applications such as driverless cars have raised interest in real-time inference on embedded devices.
 Several high-resolution datasets for these applications have emerged.
 The Cityscapes dataset~\cite{cordts_cityscapes_2016} provides images of $2048{\times}1024$ pixels, with highly detailed annotations for 30 semantic classes.
 A more extensive dataset is Mapillary Vistas~\cite{neuhold_mapillary_2017} with 25000 high-resolution images and 152 object categories.
 As real-time inference is crucial for these applications and datasets, smaller and more efficient segmentation networks have been developed for this task specifically.

 ICNet~\cite{ferrari_icnet_2018} proposes a custom encoder architecture processing an image pyramid, with multi-resolution feature maps fused before the decoder.
 ERFNet~\cite{romera_erfnet_2018} factorizes convolution kernels into $1{\times}3$ and $3{\times}1$ kernels to reduce the computational cost.
 Bilateral Segmentation Network~(BiSeNet)~\cite{ferrari_bisenet_2018} presents a network with two branches: a Spatial Path to encode high-resolution spatial information and a Context Path to achieve a high receptive field.
-DABNet~\cite{li2019dabnet} proposes a Depthwise Asymmetric Bottleneck module to capture local and contextual information.
+A similar dual-branch architecture is proposed by Guided Upsampling Network (GUN)~\cite{mazzini2018guided}, where both branches share weights.
+A multi-branch network at different scales is demonstrated by ShelfNet~\cite{zhuang2019shelfnet}.
+DABNet~\cite{li2019dabnet} proposes a Depthwise Asymmetric Bottleneck module, which combines dilated convolutions with non-dilated ones, to capture local and more contextual information.
+ESPNetv2~\cite{mehta2019espnetv2} introduces a building block with dilated depthwise convolutions for large receptive fields.
 Other methods use attention modules~\cite{huang2019ccnet, wu_dynamic_2020, zhu_asymmetric_2019, hu_real-time_2020} to incorporate global context, for instance by weighting spatial features~\cite{wang_non-local_2018}.
-SwiftNet~\cite{orsic_defense_2019} demonstrates that state of the art results can be achieved with a more simple architecture: a \mbox{ResNet-18} encoder~\cite{he_deep_2016}, pretrained on ImageNet~\cite{deng_imagenet_2009}, is combined with a spatial pyramid pooling (SPP) module~\cite{he_spatial_2015} and basic decoder.
-Model compression techniques can further reduce the computational cost, by applying pruning~\cite{lecun_optimal_1990}, knowledge distillation~\cite{hinton_distilling_2015}, quantization~\cite{wu_quantized_2016} or factorization~\cite{sainath_low-rank_2013,jaderberg_speeding_2014}.